TLoganayagi/kla/githubb.md

 Run this in your terminal:
 git remote add origin https://github.com/YourUsername/RepoName.git git branch -M main

 Option B: The "No Website" Way (Requires GitHub CLI)If you have gh installed, you can create the remote repo entirely from the terminal: gh repo create my-project-name --public --source=. --remote=origin

 5. Push and Pull (Syncing)First time pushing:You need to set the "upstream" link so Git remembers where to push. git push -u origin main
-After the first time:Upload changes: git push
+After the first time:
+Upload changes:
+git push
 Download changes (if you edited code on another PC): git pull